ElenaBorisenkoO/angular1_directives/README.md

-# angular1_directives
+Small Angular project

 This project demonstrates own realization of AngularJS directives by vanilla JS.

 You can find these directives:

 1. ng-model directive binds the value of HTML controls (input, select, textarea) to application data,
 2. ng-bind  directive binds the innerHTML of the element to the specified model property,